cocos-creator/docs-3d-deprecated/en/editor/publish/publish-huawei-mini-game.md

 - **Supported Minimum Platform Version Number**

   This item is required.
-According to the requirements of Huawei Quick Games, this value must be greater than or equal to **1035** at present.
+According to the requirements of Huawei Quick Games, this value must be greater than or equal to **1035**.

 - **Custom manifest file path (optional)**